kianga722/edmlambo/README.md

 ## Summary

-* Built primarily using Ruby on Rails and JavaScript
+* Built primarily using Ruby on Rails, JavaScript, and the edmtrain API
 * Allows user to search and filter events by location, artist, date, and other details
 * Sliders displaying recently added events and favorited events